wso2/micro-integrator/doc/working-with-the-micro-integrator.md

 Note: WSO2 Micro Integrator does not support hot deployment.
 Therefore, you need to restart the Micro Integrator after copying the artifacts, in order to get them deployed.

+#### Test artifacts in the Micro Integrator
+WSO2 Micro Integrator allows you to execute unit tests for your synapse configurations by using [Synapse Unit Testing Framework](synapse-unit-testing-framework.md).

 ### Configuring the Micro Integrator profile

 All configuration files related to the Micro Integrator profile are located in the `<MI-HOME>/conf`